 |Environment||Isolated from the rest of the community in an environment akin to child slavery||Isolated from the rest of the community in an environment akin to child slavery|

 |When did it happen?||1938 to 1974||1890s to late 1970s|

 |Compensation paid||$24 million||none|

 |Why was it paid?||The Fairbridge Foundation, the NSW government and the federal government admitted they had failed in their duty to protect the children.||n/a|

 State governments offering compensation

-Two states have offered compensation to members of the Stolen Generations: Tasmania in 2006 and South Australia in 2015 and New South Wales in 2017.
+Three states have offered compensation to members of the Stolen Generations: Tasmania in 2006, South Australia in 2015 and New South Wales in 2017.